anyatokar/mfte-seattle-db/README.md

-1. Update Google Sheets tab if needed
+1. Update Google Sheets tab if needed (for lat/long, can use Geocode G Sheets extension)
-2. Export to JSON
+2. Export to JSON (can use Download JSON G Sheets extension)
+3. Add the JSON to this repo's db directory
+4. Make sure there are no null buildingIDs - happens if there are blanks in the spreadsheet.
+4. Update export filename in import file
-3. $ export each of the secret keys stored in LastPass
+5. $ export each of the secret keys stored in LastPass
-4. In Firestore rules, change line 5 to 'allow read, write: if true;' (add write)
+6. In Firestore rules, change line 5 to 'allow read, write: if true;' (add write)
-5. $ npx ./src/db/import.js
+7. $ npx ./src/db/import.js
+8. Remove 'write' from Firestore db rules